Start date: September 2019

 - In excess of two years’ work experience.

-Under certain circumstances, candidates with an exceptional entrepreneurial background, but not meeting the above criteria, may be considered.
+Under certain circumstances, candidates with an exceptional entrepreneurial background either whilst at university or in later years, but not meeting the above criteria, may be considered.

 Addition notes for applicants: